-Blum is a successful investment banker with an estimated net worth of $1 billion.
+Blum was a successful investment banker with an estimated net worth of $1 billion.
+Blum battled cancer and died on February 27, 2022, as Mercury News reported.
+He was 86.

 Here’s what you need to know.